joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 [badge-version-powershellgallery-releases-img]: https://img.shields.io/powershellgallery/v/Remove-iCloudPhotosShortcut?logo=powershell&logoColor=white&label=PSGallery&labelColor=&style=flat-square
 [badge-version-powershellgallery-releases-src]: https://www.powershellgallery.com/packages/Remove-iCloudPhotosShortcut/

-Removes iCloud Photos shortcuts from *This PC* and *Quick access* on Windows.
+A powershell module for removing iCloud Photos shortcuts from *This PC* and *Quick access* on Windows.

-## Description
+## Introduction

-iCloud Photos shortcuts are automatically created under *This PC* and *Quick access* in `File Explorer` on **Windows** each time *iCloud for Windows* is installed or updated, with the former being impossible to remove interactively.
-The module attempts to ease removal of the shortcuts by doing so programmatically.
+iCloud Photos shortcuts are automatically created under *This PC* and *Quick access* in File Explorer on **Windows** each time *iCloud for Windows* is installed or updated, with the former being impossible to remove interactively.

+This module attempts to ease removal of the shortcuts by doing so programmatically.

 ## Requirements